 Test For Mycotoxins

-Mycotoxin Test Kit: Now more than ever the potential health effects of mycotoxin, produced by various fungi growing in the indoor environment, are being given serious consideration due to its potential health hazards and a raised awareness of airborne illnesses due to the pandemic.
+Mycotoxin Testing Kits: Now more than ever the potential health effects of mycotoxin, produced by various fungi growing in the indoor environment, are being given serious consideration due to its potential health hazards and a raised awareness of airborne illnesses due to the pandemic.
 Mycotoxins affect occupants in buildings primarily through inhalation.
 Using mycotoxin testing kits helps give clarity whether exposure to mycotoxins is occurring or not.

 The chemical substance cytotoxins can cause cell disruption and interfere with essential cellular process.
 Some mycotoxin are potent carcinogenics, some are vasoactive, and some penetrate the blood-brain barrier to cause Central Nervous System (CNS) effect.
 The assessment of the extent of mycotoxin contamination by using the Mycotoxin Test Kit is the essential step in reducing exposure to such toxin and their effects.

 The Environmental Diagnostics Laboratory at Pure Air Control Services provides an ELISA based technique (Limit of Detection is 0.14 parts per billion) for the rapid screening of trichothecene mycotoxin.